 - Access to real-time reports; and

 Is using a payment aggregator squeezing the life out of your business?
-Not sure how to take advantage of the vast positive aspects to having your own merchant account?
+Not sure how to take advantage of the vast positive aspects of having your own merchant account?

-Our team has 10 years of experience securing merchant accounts for business is high-risk verticals.
-We work with all industries and categories be it an adult or dating website, nootropics capsules, supplement creams or high-ticket offers for business events or retail.
+Our team has 10 years of experience securing merchant accounts for businesses in high-risk verticals.
+We work with all industries and categories, including dating websites, nootropics capsules, supplement creams, or high-ticket offers for business coaching events.

-We commit to finding you a payment solution and keep it.
+We always promise to find you a better payment solution and keep it.